theriftlab/immanuel-python/docs/5-settings.md

 Immanuel has two tiers of settings:

-* **Per-chart config** via the `ChartConfig` class.
+* **Per-chart config** via the `Config` class.
 Sensible defaults have been set out of the box, such as which chart objects to include, the preferred house system, aspect rules and orbs, dignity scores, Part of Fortune calculation etc. Many of the defaults are set to match those of astro.com but are easily overridden to your liking.
 Any of the available locales can be set here too.
-The `ChartConfig` instance is then passed to a chart instance, which means different charts can use completely different configs.
+The `Config` instance is then passed to a chart instance, which means different charts can use completely different configs.
 * **Global per-process settings** live in the `settings` module itself as plain functions.
 These are per-process rather than per-chart, and currently configure only the ephemeris file paths.
-These settings will apply to every chart regardless of which `ChartConfig` it was given.
+These settings will apply to every chart regardless of which `Config` it was given.

 ## Quick Example